"The earth is flat. Whoever claims it is round is an atheist deserving of punishment."

 - to make it even more ridiculous, it uses verses that are obviously metaphors.

-- SCP-1372 appears to be the edge of the earth.
+- SCP-1372 is a patch of ocean where the Earth seems to have an edge, but only if you're travelling from East to West.
 The problem isn't ships and people going over the edge, it's when they come back and try to get others to follow:

 Log of F███████ R███████